 - Faith leaders should discourage cash giving and continue to use online giving and resources where possible minimising contact around transactions.
 Regular cleaning (on GOV.UK) and hand hygiene should be maintained, and gloves worn to handle cash offerings where giving in this way continues.

 Taking all reasonable measures to maintain 2 metre distance

-Read the guidance on social distancing.
-Additionally, separate guidance states that, whilst the rules on children under 11 having to maintain physical distancing has been relaxed, this age group must still observe the social restrictions on meeting others indoors who are not part of their household, or extended household, and the maximum number of 30 people permitted to gather outside.
+Additionally, separate guidance states that, whilst the rules on children under 11 having to maintain physical distancing has been relaxed, this age group must still observe the social restrictions on meeting others indoors who are not part of their household, and the maximum number of 30 people permitted to gather outside.
 Everyone should practise good hand and respiratory hygiene.

 The other elements of the social distancing guidance such as hand washing and respiratory hygiene practices should also be followed.

-COVID-19 is mainly spread between people who are in close contact with one another and by droplets produced when an infected person coughs or sneezes.
+COVID-19 is mainly spread between people who are in close contact with one another and by droplets or aerosol produced when an infected person exhales, coughs or sneezes.
 It can also spread through contact with a surface or object that has the virus on it